-3. Her first movie, Léon: The Professional, premiered when she was only 12.
+3. Her first movie, “Léon: The Professional,” premiered when she was only 12.
 Natalie admits she struggled in the aftermath of the film’s premiere: “In hindsight, I’m really proud of that film though at the time it was unnerving to find myself being suddenly looked upon as a sexual object when I was still only 12.”

 4. She grew up in Long Island, New York and attended Jewish day school at Solomon Schecter in Glen Cove, New York.
 She entered the Intel Science Talent Search (ahem, cool nerd alert) in high school and graduated from Syosset High School in 1999.
 Her three best friends are still her best friends from Syosset.

-6. But now she is married to Benjamin Millepied, a French ballet dancer who was the choreographer for Black Swan.
+6. She is married to Benjamin Millepied, a French ballet dancer who was the choreographer for “Black Swan.”
 Natalie and Benjamin have two children: Aleph and Amalia.

-8. Like all of us here at Alma, Natalie admits to a deep love for hummus, telling Vogue: “I consume my own weight in hummus every day.”
-But clearly hummus makes her smart (not like the popular song Humous Metamtem by Nigel Addmore would make you think).
+7. Like all of us here at Hey Alma, Natalie admits to a deep love for hummus, telling Vogue: “I consume my own weight in hummus every day.”
+But clearly hummus makes her smart (not like the popular song “Humous Metamtem“ by Nigel Addmore would make you think).

-10. She graduated from Harvard in 2003 with a Bachelor of Arts in psychology, saying, “I don’t care if [college] ruins my career.
+9. She graduated from Harvard in 2003 with a Bachelor of Arts in psychology, saying, “I don’t care if [college] ruins my career.
 I’d rather be smart than a movie star.”

-11. She returned to Harvard in 2015 to deliver the commencement address, sagely telling graduates that no college experience is perfect: “It’s easy now to romanticize my time here, but I had some very difficult times here, too.”
+10. She returned to Harvard in 2015 to deliver the commencement address, sagely telling graduates that no college experience is perfect: “It’s easy now to romanticize my time here, but I had some very difficult times here, too.”
 She was honest and open about her struggles, how overwhelmed she felt, and her imposter syndrome.
 A.K.A. she gave the commencement address that said exactly what college graduates need to hear: “If your reasons are your own, your path, even if it’s a strange and clumsy path, will be wholly yours, and you will control the rewards of what you do by making your internal life fulfilling.”

 12. Do you remember her SNL Digital Short from 2006, “Natalie Raps”?
 No?
 Re-watch ASAP:

-13. Her directing debut came when she adapted Amos Oz’s memoir A Tale of Love and Darkness.
+13. Her directing debut came when she adapted Amos Oz’s memoir “A Tale of Love and Darkness.”
 Portman plays Amos’s mother, and made the choice to film in Hebrew: “It’s got to be a love letter in Hebrew.”